Genivia/ugrep/README.md

 To recursively list all non-empty files in the working directory, following symbolic links (note that `-R` is redundant as no FILE arguments are given):

-    ugrep -Rl ''
+    ugrep -R -l ''

-To list all non-empty files in the working directory but not deeper, since a FILE argument is given (in this case `.` for the working directory):
+To list all non-empty files in the working directory but not deeper (since a FILE argument is given, in this case `.` for the working directory):

     ugrep -l '' .

-To list all non-empty files in directory `mydir` but not deeper, since a FILE argument is given:
+To list all non-empty files in directory `mydir` but not deeper (since a FILE argument is given):

     ugrep -l '' mydir